BARUD77/pix2pixMAR/README.md

    ```

 3. Install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) for GPU accelaration.
 If you do not have a nvidia GPU you can skip this and run the project with your CPU.
-4. Install pytorch from their [site](https://pytorch.org/) and select the os and cude version you're running on.
+4. Install pytorch from their [site](https://pytorch.org/) and select the os and cuda version you're running on.
 Example:

    `conda install pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.7 -c pytorch -c nvidia`